-Employees can often prevent negative encounters with customers, if they remain calm and courteous.
-Because District employees work for the users of the District's services, time spent on the job should be used efficiently.
-Wasted time is costly and could cause damage to the public's perception of the District.
+Employees should always display professionalism and courtesy while dealing with the public.
+The employees can often prevent negative encounters with userscustomers, if employeesthey remain calm and courteous.

+Because District employees are workingwork for the users of the District, theDistrict's services, time spent on the job should be used to the fullest extent in order to maximize efficiency.efficiently.
+Wasted time is costly and may be very damagingcould cause damage to the public's perception of the District.

 State law governs public access to District records.
 Employees with access to information about the District's on-going projects shall refrain from discussing such information with the public.
-In addition, closed records and information should be kept in strict confidence until public access is authorized.
-Questions concerning the status of records or information should be directed to the General Manager.
+In addition, closed records and information should keep thembe kept in strict confidence until public access is authorized.
+Questions concerning the status of records or information under the Open Meeting Laws should be directed to the general managerGeneral Manager.